 Although you might not think so from the look of the area today, the peaceful marsh-side area at the bottom of Marshlands Roads, near The Harp public house, was once the largest industrial site in the region.

-There were coal mines here, as well as a number of other industrial activities, with over 300 people employed in the 1920s.
+There were coal mines here, as well as a number of other industrial activities such as lime- and brick-making, with over 300 people employed in the 1920s.

-The first steam engine anywhere in Wirral and west Cheshire was sited here during the early Industrial Revolution and later the great engineer, George Stephenson, visited the site.
+The first steam engine anywhere in Wirral and west Cheshire was sited here during the early Industrial Revolution.
+Great British engineers like James Brindley and George Stephenson were associated with the mine.

-The first colliery opened 1759 and had its heyday in the 1770s and 1780s.
-Another mine opened on adjacent land in 1819 and there was bitter rivalry between the mine owners – one of them was happy to deliberately flood his neighbour’s pit and blow up his tunnels!
+The first colliery opened in 1759 and had its heyday in the 1770s and 1780s.
+Another mine opened on adjacent land in about 1820 and there was bitter rivalry between the mine owners – one of them was happy to deliberately flood his neighbour’s pit and blow up his tunnels!
+See here

-Both these mines closed in the middle of the nineteenth century but a new colliery opened in the 1870s and operated under various owners until it officially closed in 1927.
+The rival mines closed in the middle of the nineteenth century.
+However, following the coming of a railway to the area, a new colliery opened in 1875 and operated under various owners and names until it officially closed in 1927.